 A stack is a group of blocks on a Rocketspark page or a type of special content like galleries or an Instagram stack for example.
+Sometimes you will want to duplicate the stack to keep the same design or have an identical stack on another page.
+In this help guide, we will show you how to copy a stack.

 You can copy a stack to the same page or copy it to another page by clicking the copy icon on the stack controls at the right-hand side of the screen when you move your mouse over any stack.